Seven Deadly Sins is a book by the Irish sportswriter, David Walsh, regarding his campaign to out Lance Armstrong as a doper.

 In his mind, doping was a necessary evil because the alternative, in a world of dopers, was to quit.
 If it meant hurting a few people along the day, so be it.
 They were collateral.

-I don’t know if Armstrong has changed since he admitted doping, whether he has mellowed, but the man portrayed in this book does not come across well.
+I don’t know if Armstrong has changed since he admitted doping, or whether he has mellowed, but the man portrayed in this book does not come across well.

 Takeaway 3 – Armstrong was relentless in covering up the truth